Mixd/wp-deploy/readme.md

 Migrating databases will also automatically replace development URLs from production databases and vice versa.

-To push your local database to the remote evironment:
+To push your local database to the remote environment:

 ```sh
 $ bundle exec cap production db:push
 ```

-To pull the remote database into your local evironment:
+To pull the remote database into your local environment:

 ```sh
 $ bundle exec cap production db:pull